Campus-Molndal-JIN23/todolist-Fringston/README.md

 - What did you learn?

 I learned that a seemingly simple project can be very difficult to implement.
+I also learned how GitHub CI works and how to use Mockito with MongoDB.

+## Javaversion
+JDK 19.0.1

 ## Installation